macsplit/lumencode/docs/cli-testing-strategy.md

 - **One-shot Mode**: Analyze a project root, select a file, and extract symbols, dependencies, routes, and source snippets in a single command.
 - **Persistent Interactive Mode (`-i`)**: Maintains application state across multiple JSON-based commands on `stdin`.
-- **JSON Output**: All state changes and analysis results are emitted as compact JSON for easy machine processing, now including source snippets for symbols.
+- **JSON Output**: All state changes and analysis results are emitted as compact JSON for easy machine processing, including source snippets for symbols.

 ## Testing Strategy